neurofeedback vs tms

 -Treatment Approach

-One of the biggest differences in the treatment approach is that neurofeedback can help people improve their cognition after a brain injury or with Alzheimer’s, but TMS is FDA-approved to treat mental health disorders.
+One of the biggest differences in the treatment approach is that neurofeedback can help people improve cognition after a brain injury or with Alzheimer’s.
+However, TMS is FDA-approved to treat mental health disorders.

 Neurofeedback focuses on providing clients with feedback about their brain activity so that they can work toward controlling their brains more effectively.
 The goal here is to improve different cognitive abilities, such as: